Cockatoos don't fly in formation.

 The comical roadrunner much prefers running to flying, often at speeds of nearly 15 miles per hour.

-From my grandmother: Alamogordo, New Mexico; October 1994
+From my grandmother: Alamagordo, New Mexico; October 1994

 ADIRONDACKS OF NEW YORK